And-rix/and-rix/README.md

 ### Hi there 👋

+It's just a personal / privat reposititory page right now.
+Maybe some public stuff will be available in the future.

+Cheers'
+Andre

 <!--
 **And-rix/and-rix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.